 You can attribute the massive growth of e-commerce to these online selling sites.
 Customers find it extremely convenient to go to an online store to buy everything they need.
+In fact, you a generative AI chatbot such as one powered by Kommunicate makes it even more easy to buy things online these days.
 There is no need to keep a tab on the offers and discounts offered by multiple stores selling diverse products.

 Is it convenience that is making these online selling sites tick?